 reruns.
 Old reruns.
 And those old folks were already

-This was exactly the sort of sideways interrogation Molly
+was exactly the sort of sideways interrogation Molly wanted

-any more, nor the name they had given her.
+them any more, nor the name they had given her.
 So many names

 had come and gone since then.
 So many lives.
 Some remembered.

 More forgotten.
 A forgotten foreign landscape to which she had

 “A gentleman never asks a girl her age.”

 studied her pretty face.
 Her reticence kindled his fancy.
 There

 was something there, he thought, and his heart sped up.
+“No,

-"Sorry.
 Molly.
-You don’t even look old enough to be street
+You don’t even look old enough to be street legal

 “What are you, some kind of cop?
 A morals cop?”

-Clive placed his hands on her shoulders to prevent
+Clive placed his hands on her shoulders to prevent her from

 The escort agency got it just right.
 And they already vetted

 brightened.
-“Well, okay then, big boy,” she
+“Well, okay then, big boy,” she smiled,

 with a little action?”
 She reached for him.